tonyseing/boyfriendbot/README.md

 This application uses the Twilio API to send your text messages, so you must have an account there for this program to work.
 Edit the config.json file and replace the messages field with a JSON array filled with message objects that contain the **from** phone number, **to** phone number, and the **body** for each of the messages in your pool.
 Fill in the appropriate fields with your Twilio information.
 You will need to fill the schedule field with a string that contains a crontab.
-Examples of crontabs can be found (here)[http://www.thegeekstuff.com/2009/06/15-practical-crontab-examples/].
+Examples of crontabs can be [found here](http://www.thegeekstuff.com/2009/06/15-practical-crontab-examples/).

 Then type `lein run` to start the program.